Cold therapy (cryotherapy) is the application of ice or cold packs to treat sports and soft tissue injuries.

 What is the PRICE principle?

-The P.R.I.C.E. principle involves all the components that are required to prevent further injury and start the healing process of the damaged tissue.
+The P.R.I.C.E. principle involves all the components required to prevent further injury and start the healing process.
 If applied early enough and correctly it can significantly reduce the recovery time of the athlete.
 Reminder: The letters P.R.I.C.E. are abbreviations for:

 - P – Protection

 - I – Ice

 - C – Compression

 Apply PRICE as early as possible after the injury and continue for at least the first 24-72 hours.

 What Happens in the Early Stages of a Soft Tissue Injury

 Each component of the P.R.I.C.E. principle plays an important role in limiting swelling and decreasing pain.
 As a result, the healing process is speeding up.